 Originally built during the reign of the Umayyad Caliphs (that correspond to Islamic golden age in arts and architecture), the Dome of the Rock was constructed upon the Temple Mount, with the ‘rock’ on the site pertaining to the revered scene of Prophet Mohammad’s Night Ride, when he supposedly ascended heaven to have an audience with God.
 Suffice it to say, Muslims consider the site as sacred, with the ‘rock’ still being displayed inside the Qubbat As-Sakhrah shrine.
 On the other hand, people of Jewish faith also consider the Temple Mount as a venerable site, due to its intrinsic connection with the fabled Solomon’s Temple (along with the evidenced Second Jewish Temple).

-Now in terms of historical evidence for Solomon’s Temple, one of the major factors that has acted as a detriment relates to the political climate in Jerusalem.
+Now in terms of historical evidence for Solomon’s Temple, one major factor that has acted as a detriment relates to the political climate in Jerusalem.
 This ancient city had always dealt with complexity in terms of politics, and its historical record aptly makes it clear – since ancient times, Jerusalem had been besieged 23 times, attacked 52 times, changed hands (between ruling factions) 44 times and had been destroyed and rebuilt twice!
-However by 12th century AD, the Temple Mount has been governed by a special Islamic religious authority called the Waqf, originally installed by Saladin.
-Now, while currently Israeli authorities share security responsibilities with the Waqf, people of other faith (including Jewish) are still banned from praying inside the holy precinct.
+However, by 12th century AD, the Temple Mount has been governed by a special Islamic religious authority called the Waqf, originally installed by Saladin.
+Now, while currently, Israeli authorities share security responsibilities with the Waqf, people of other faith (including Jewish) are still banned from praying inside the holy precinct.